quii/pepper/README.md

 So in summary, Pepper brings the following to the table

-✅ Type-safe tests.
+- ✅ Type-safe tests.
 No `interface{}`

-✅ Composition to reduce boilerplate
+- ✅ Composition to reduce boilerplate

-✅ Clear test output as a first-class citizen
+- ✅ Clear test output as a first-class citizen

-✅ A "standard library" of matchers to let you quickly write expressive tests for common scenarios out of the box
+- ✅ A "standard library" of matchers to let you quickly write expressive tests for common scenarios out of the box

-✅ Extensibility.
+- ✅ Extensibility.
 You can write rich, re-useable matchers for your domain to help you write high quality, low maintenance tests

-❌ Still not a framework.
-Does not dictate how you set up your tests or how you design your code.
-All Pepper does is help you write better assertions with less effort overall.
+- ❌ **Not a framework**.
+Pepper does not dictate how you set up your tests or how you design your code.
+All it does is help you write better assertions with less effort.

 ## Examples